Infonet-Solutions/Technical-Papers/4-Arm CitrixADC/README.md

     > add route 0.0.0.0 0.0.0.0 172.25.1.254
     > rm route 0.0.0.0 0.0.0.0 10.1.1.254

-If everything goes right, you now have a working CitrixADC deploy with Advanced Routing in plance!
+If everything goes right, you now have a working CitrixADC deploy with Advanced Routing in place!

 `Kudos to you!`